Dickwella Surf – The BEST Place to Stay for Surfing in Hiriketiya

 Where is Dickwella?

-Roughly midway between the towns of Tangalle and Matara, Dickwella is another of the major hubs of the Sri Lankan south coast.
-Only, it’s a little more chilled than its next-door neighbours.
 A single main street that runs parallel to the coast is where most of the action is.
-That’s known as Tangalle Road or the A2, linking up all those awesome surf spots that you get in this corner of Ceylon.
+That’s known as Tangalle Road or the A2, and it links up all those awesome surf spots that you get in the region.

 Get a feel for the top Dickwella surf spots of all.
 This guide runs through the urban beach in the city itself, and a few of the local breaks within easy reach by tuk-tuk.